0xAX/asm/content/asm_6.md

 ### Conversion of a string to a floating-point value

-At this point we have the memory buffer `buffer_1` which contains the user input.
-The user input should represent a string with the floating-point values separated by spaces.
-We need to take each value from our buffer, convert it to the floating-point number and store it in the buffer that will represent our vector.
+At this point, we have the memory buffer `buffer_1` which contains the user input.
+The user input represents a string with the floating-point values separated by spaces.
+Now we need to take each value from the buffer, convert it to a floating-point number, and store it in the buffer that represents our vector.
 Let's take a look at the code:

 ```assembly
         ;; Reset the value of the r14 register to store the number of floating-point numbers